 Li hing mui gummy bears are a big deal in Hawaii!
 Once you try, you’ll be forever addicted.
 You can buy li hing mui gummy bears at all local supermarkets, convenience stores, and snack shops around town.

-It’s simply li hing mui powder tossed with gummy bears!
+It’s simply li hing mui powder tossed with gummy bears (here’s the recipe).
 The powder sticks good to the gummy bears.
 Once you eat gummy bears this way, you can never go back to “regular” gummy bears.

 Li hing dried lychee from Carousel Candyland at Kahala Mall (Oahu)